-If you're looking for Big Data Greenplum DBA Interview Questions for Experienced or Freshers, you are at right place.
+If you're looking for Big Data Greenplum DBA Interview Questions & Answers for Experienced or Freshers, you are at right place.
 There are lot of opportunities from many reputed companies in the world.
 According to research Big Data Greenplum DBA has a market share of about 0.3%.
 So, You still have opportunity to move ahead in your career in Big Data Greenplum DBA Administration.
 Mindmajix offers Advanced Big Data Greenplum DBA Interview Questions 2018 that helps you in cracking your interview & acquire dream career as Big Data Greenplum DBA Administrator.

 Q1) How to check distribution policy of a test table sales?

 The Describe table sales shows the distribution details.